Analyzing Atlanticus (ATLC) and Its Rivals

 |2.46

-Atlanticus presently has a consensus target price of $60.00, indicating a potential upside of 41.11%.
-As a group, “Personal credit institutions” companies have a potential downside of 17.45%.
-Given Atlanticus’ stronger consensus rating and higher possible upside, analysts clearly believe Atlanticus is more favorable than its rivals.
+Atlanticus presently has a consensus price target of $60.00, indicating a potential upside of 46.88%.
+As a group, “Personal credit institutions” companies have a potential downside of 14.57%.
+Given Atlanticus’ stronger consensus rating and higher possible upside, analysts clearly believe Atlanticus is more favorable than its peers.

-17.2% of Atlanticus shares are held by institutional investors.
-Comparatively, 60.4% of shares of all “Personal credit institutions” companies are held by institutional investors.
-49.9% of Atlanticus shares are held by insiders.
-Comparatively, 18.7% of shares of all “Personal credit institutions” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+17.2% of Atlanticus shares are owned by institutional investors.
+Comparatively, 60.4% of shares of all “Personal credit institutions” companies are owned by institutional investors.
+49.9% of Atlanticus shares are owned by company insiders.
+Comparatively, 18.8% of shares of all “Personal credit institutions” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

 Summary